+(c) Chair. - The Governor shall appoint the Chair of the Commission from among the Commission's members, and that person shall serve at the pleasure of the Governor.
+The Chair shall serve two-year terms.

-- (c) Chair; Vice-Chair.
-The Commission shall have a chair and a vice-chair.
-The Commission shall elect one of its members to serve as vice-chair and vice-chair shall serve two-year terms. - (d) Vacancies.
-Any appointment to fill a vacancy on the Commission created by the resignation, dismissal, death, or disability of a member shall be for the balance of the unexpired term.
+(d) Vacancies. - Any appointment to fill a vacancy on the Commission created by the resignation, dismissal, death, or disability of a member shall be for the balance of the unexpired term.
 The Governor may reappoint a gubernatorial appointee of the Commission to an additional term if, at the time of the reappointment, the member qualifies for membership on the Commission under subdivisions (7) through (9) of subsection (b) of this section.
 Appointments by the General Assembly shall be made in accordance with G.S.
 120-121, and vacancies in those appointments shall be filled in accordance with G.S.
+120-122.

-120-122. - (e) Removal.
-The Governor shall have the power to remove any member of the Commission from office for misfeasance, malfeasance, or nonfeasance in accordance with the provisions of G.S.
-143B-13 of the Executive Organization Act of 1973. - (f) Powers and Duties.
-The Commission shall have all of the following powers and duties: - (1) To review and approve the classification of coal combustion residuals surface impoundments required by G.S.
-130A-309.211. - (2) To review and approve Coal Combustion Residuals Surface Impoundment Closure Plans as provided in G.S.
-130A-309.212. - (3) To review and make recommendations on the provisions of this Part and other statutes and rules related to the management of coal combustion residuals. - (4) To undertake any additional studies as requested by the General Assembly. - (g) Reimbursement.
-The members of the Commission shall receive per diem and necessary travel and subsistence expenses in accordance with the provisions of G.S.
-138-5. - (h) Quorum.
-Five members of the Commission shall constitute a quorum for the transaction of business. - (i) Staff.
-The Commission is authorized and empowered to employ staff as the Commission may determine to be necessary for the proper discharge of the Commission's duties and responsibilities.
+(e) Removal. - The Governor shall have the power to remove any member of the Commission from office for misfeasance, malfeasance, or nonfeasance in accordance with the provisions of G.S.
+143B-13 of the Executive Organization Act of 1973.

+(f) Powers and Duties. - The Commission shall have all of the following powers and duties:

+(1) To review and approve the classification of coal combustion residuals surface impoundments required by G.S.
+130A-309.211.
+(2) To review and approve Coal Combustion Residuals Surface Impoundment

+Closure Plans as provided in G.S.
+130A-309.212.

+To review and make recommendations on the provisions of this Part and other statutes and rules related to the management of coal combustion

+(4) To undertake any additional studies as requested by the General Assembly.

+(g) Reimbursement. - The members of the Commission shall receive per diem and necessary travel and subsistence expenses in accordance with the provisions of G.S.
+138-5.

+(h) Quorum. - Five members of the Commission shall constitute a quorum for the transaction of business.

+(i) Staff. - The Commission is authorized and empowered to employ staff as the Commission may determine to be necessary for the proper discharge of the Commission's duties and responsibilities.
 The Chair of the Commission shall organize and direct the work of the Commission staff.
 The salaries and compensation of all such personnel shall be fixed in the manner provided by law for fixing and regulating salaries and compensation by other State agencies.
-The chair, within allowed budgetary limits and as allowed by law, shall authorize and approve travel, subsistence, and related expenses of such personnel incurred while traveling on official business.
-All State agencies, including the constituent institutions of The University of North Carolina, shall provide information and support to the Commission upon request. - (j) Conflicts of Interest; Disclosure.
-The Governor shall require adequate disclosure of potential conflicts of interest by members.
-The Governor, by executive order, shall promulgate criteria regarding conflicts of interest and disclosure thereof for determining the eligibility of persons under this subsection, giving due regard to the requirements of federal legislation and, for this purpose, may promulgate rules, regulations, or guidelines in conformance with those established by any federal agency interpreting and applying provisions of federal law. - (k) Covered Persons.
-All members of the Commission are covered persons for the purposes of Chapter 138A of the General Statutes, the State Government Ethics Act.
+The Chair, within allowed budgetary limits and as allowed by law, shall authorize and approve travel, subsistence, and related expenses of such personnel incurred while traveling on official business.
+All State agencies, including the constituent institutions of The University of North Carolina, shall provide information and support to the Commission upon request.

+of potential conflicts of interest; Disclosure. - The Governor shall require adequate disclosure of potential conflicts of interest by members.
+The Governor, by executive order, shall promulgate criteria regarding conflicts of interest and disclosure thereof for determining the eligibility of persons under this subsection, giving due regard to the requirements of federal legislation and, for this purpose, may promulgate rules, regulations, or guidelines in conformance with those established by any federal agency interpreting and applying provisions of federal law.

+(k) Covered Persons. - All members of the Commission are covered persons for the purposes of Chapter 138A of the General Statutes, the State Government Ethics Act.
 As covered persons, members of the Commission shall comply with the applicable requirements of the State Government Ethics Act, including mandatory training, the public disclosure of economic interests, and ethical standards for covered persons.
 Members of the Commission shall comply with the provisions of the State Government Ethics Act to avoid conflicts of interest.